 -

-# of seconds required for completion: This settings requires learners to be on this page for the number of seconds you require in order to mark the page as complete.
+# of seconds required for completion: This setting requires learners to be on this page for the number of seconds you require in order to mark the page as complete.
 Times is entered in seconds only (e.g. enter 180 seconds to represent three minutes).

 - Click Save.